dvav/dgeclust/docs/tutorial/processing/index.md

 the log-fold changes (LFCs) across genes and across groups of samples.
 The top left plot illustrates that an average of around 12 clusters are supported by the data.
 The top right plot illustrates the trace of the global concentration parameter of the HDP.
-In addition, **DGEclust** assumes normal priors for the log-dispersion parameter of the Negative Binomial distribution and the LFCs.
+In addition, **DGEclust** assumes normal priors for the log-dispersion parameter of the Negative Binomial distribution and for the LFCs.
 The bottom panels illustrate the traces of the estimated mean and variance for each of these two priors.

 Before attempting any further